ncatlab/nlab-content/pages/1450.md

 A standard model for well adapted syntehtic toposes is obtained in terms of sheaves on diuals of "germ determined" $C^\infty$-rings.
 This is described in great detail in the textbook [[Models for Smooth Infinitesimal Analysis]].

 The conception and discussion of these well adapted toposes goes back to E. Dubuc, who studied them in a long series of articles.
-He [asks](http://north.ecc.edu/alsani/ct99-00(8-12)/msg00218.html) people to refer it this topos as the **Dubuc topos**.
+He <a href="http://north.ecc.edu/alsani/ct99-00(8-12)/msg00218.html">asks</a> people to refer it this topos as the **[[Dubuc topos]]**.